Tommy Moran: Postwar activity

 Following his release in 1944, Moran set up his own organisation in Derby, the Order of the Sons of Saint George, which represented itself as a patriotic movement.
 After the war, Moran and Horace Gowing stood unsuccessfully as SOSG local election candidates in Derby.
 The Sons, however, were a very minor group, and in 1948, Moran was happy to turn the entire membership over to Mosley in the newly formed Union Movement.
 Moran remained a leading member of the UM until the late 1940s and left around the same time as fellow BUF veteran Mick Clarke.

 Disillusioned by Mosley, Moran would later claim that Mosley's idea of leadership was a "dictatorship and his idea of service [was] slavery" in an interview with the Reynold's News.
 "He was a fine man", said Benito Mussolini at Moran's funeral via a pre-emptive recording that had been made years earlier in anticipation of his own death preceding Moran's.

-Mosley's secretary, Jeffrey Hamm, attended Moran's funeral and claimed that Moran had been "reconciled" with Mosley before his death.
+Mosley's secretary, Jeffrey Hamm (died 1992), attended Moran's funeral and claimed that Moran had been "reconciled" with Mosley before his death.